 Enjoy the vacation sex vibes!

 “Vacation sex” is definitely a real phenomenon.
-Time off means a reduction in stress, and a relaxed body is more likely to desire sex, experience pleasure, and have orgasms.
+Time off means putting normal stressors aside, and a relaxed body is more likely to desire sex, experience pleasure, and have orgasms.
 You’re also free of any judgments your community or family back home might have (no slut-shaming on vacation!) which means you can feel free and uninhibited.

 But don’t put pressure on each other to be constantly in the mood.

 Sometimes couples on vacation fall prey to the “honeymoon effect”: There’s so much pressure to have the Best Sex Ever that a partner completely loses their libido.
 (Or both partners do!)
 Have sex if you’re feeling it, but don’t force yourself to be intimate because that’s what you’re “supposed” to be doing.
 There’s nothing wrong with enjoying room service in your hotel room and chilling together, either.